MicrosoftDocs/power-platform/power-platform/admin/try-powerapps-dynamics-365.md

   - PowerApps
   - Powerplatform
 ---
-# Try PowerApps and Dynamics 365 apps
+# Try PowerApps and model-driven apps in Dynamics 365 apps

-You can explore all PowerApps and Dynamics 365 apps capabilities for free by signing up for trial licenses.
+You can explore all PowerApps and model-driven apps capabilities in Dynamics 365, such as Dynamics 365 Sales and Customer Service, for free by signing up for trial licenses.

 ## PowerApps trial